chpc-tech-eval/scc/tutorial2/README.md

 <p align="center"><img alt="OpenStack VNC." src="./resources/openstack_vnc_access.png" width=900 /></p>

 > [!IMPORTANT]
 > You will not be able to login into your ssh servers on your head (and compute) nodes using a password.
 This is a security feature by default.
-Should you have a ***very good reason*** for wanting to enable password enabled ssh access, discuss this with the instructors.
+Should you have a ***very good reason*** for wanting to utilize password enabled ssh access, discuss this with the instructors.
 >
 > The reason why you are setting a password at this stage, is because the following set of tasks could potentially break your ssh access and lock you out of your node(s).